enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 #reformulate the contrast weights and how to measure conditions: Interaction effect
 	![[photo_2022-07-06_15-03-48.jpg]]

- Really take the time to go through that again.
-Check the MATLAB Reader #unclear
-Why do we need contrasts image
-	Group analysis? (yes)
 What is a reduce model?

 	![[photo_2022-07-06_15-17-56.jpg]]
 What are the 2 types of threshold?
 		Extend threshold
 		Height threshold
 		What's the extend threshold?
 			It means we need a min of adjacent voxels with large t-values what is the height threshold? #unclear
 - f-test: We use it by creating a reduce model excluding the parameter of interest.
 Then, we can add em and see if they improve our model prediction (of the BOLDr) or not.
-This mean, we see if the boring parameters explain much of the vari
+This mean, we see if the important parameters explain much of the variance in our model, or if the boring parameters (reduced) are also meaningfull